expressjs/expressjs.com/_includes/readmes/serve-static.md

 #### Different settings for paths

-This example shows how to set a different max age depending on the served file type.
+This example shows how to set a different max age depending on the served file.
 In this example, HTML files are not cached, while everything else is for 1 day.

 ```js